Doors are usually the gateways to a journey. Open them, go through them, ta-dah. Everyone’s heard this story.

 String connects many areas, like the web spun by a television conspiracy theorist.
 Is it an attempt at map-making, a vain effort to catalogue the procession of experience?
 By making these links, perhaps there is sense to be found amid the chaos.

 If this sounds a bit alarming, that’s the idea.
 The full title of Robinson’s exhibition is “Doors: hyper objects of the chthulucene”.
 The term “chthulucene” [sic] was coined by the American scholar Donna Haraway as she explored new taxonomies for the age we live in.
 It also inescapably recalls the Cthulhu mythos stories of horror writer H.P.
 Lovecraft, who imagined alien gods slumbering in ocean trenches or nearby dimensions, waiting to rise up, claim the Earth and drive its inhabitants to madness.

 Robinson has grasped these ideas with both hands, creating works heavy with the imagined experience of treading in forbidden locales.

 Accompanying them – sometimes a part of them – are Robinson’s works on paper.
 If his doors are explorers of hostile and otherworldly planes, these are the dreams they send back.
 They are visions of nightmare, messages from the liminal spaces bordering barely-comprehended realms.
 They make you glad it was the doors that took the trip and not you.

 It’s an exhibition that will launch you well beyond your comfort zone.
 Each work can be confronting, disquieting, even threatening.
 They suggests places mankind was not meant to walk and, laden with the encrustations of their ordeal, repay repeated visits.

-They, and the stories they have to tell, are with Te Manawa until 4 June.
+They, and the stories they have to tell, were with Te Manawa until 4 June 2018.